hydraulic-institute/edb/source/03_fluid-flow-III/01_general.md

 - D<sub>1</sub> = Internal diameter of the smaller pipe in <units us = "feet" metric = "meters"/>
 - V<sub>2</sub>, A<sub>2</sub>, D<sub>2</sub> = Corresponding values for the larger (downstream pipe)
 - g = <units us = "32.17 ft/s^2" metric = "9.81 m/s^2"/>
-- k = Resistance coefficient, usually taken as unity since the variation is almost always less than ±3 per cent.
+- K = Resistance coefficient, usually taken as unity since the variation is almost always less than ±3 per cent.

 Equation (5) is useful for computing the resistance to flow caused by conical increasers and diffusers.
 Values of (k) for conical increasers based on data reported by Gibson<sup>(g)</sup> 14 are given in Section IIIB,